sersad-ru/MultiSens/docs/AHT20.md

 # AHT20 Plugin
 <p align="center"><img src="AHT20.png"/></p>

-AHT20 plugin receive temperature and humidity from I²C module with AHT20 sensor.
+AHT20 plugin receives temperature and humidity from the I²C module with AHT20 sensor.

 Results are displayed on the device screen and sends to serial in human-readable and